If you have been fired or you quit your job, you should make a claim for unemployment benefits.

 If you still do not agree with the Commission’s Decision, you can appeal to the Court of Appeals for the region where your case originated.
 For those in the St. Louis area, the appeal would be filed with the Eastern District Court of Appeals.
 At every level of appeal, the chances of changing the decision get more and more remote.

-If you have any questions at all regarding your eligibility for unemployment benefits, call Flesner Wentzel at (636) 442-4529 for a $150/30 minute consultation with one of our experienced unemployment appeals attorneys. *Subject to availability*
+If you have any questions at all regarding your eligibility for unemployment benefits, call Flesner Wentzel at (636) 442-4529.
+We offer low deposit consultations with one of our experienced unemployment appeals attorneys. *Subject to availability*